 The next time you take the ferry or find yourself heading in over the Verrazzano-Narrows Bridge, check out one of these seven not-to-be-missed restaurants on Staten Island.

-What Our Inspectors Say: “Each night, the menu changes depending on which nonna is presiding over the kitchen, as in Nina from Belarus, who might serve a salat Odessa mingling grilled eggplant, red onion, tomato and parsley.
-Lasagna de Adelina arrives as an inspired layering of zucchini, basil pesto and cream cheese, all topped with Parmesan.
-And for a bit of sweet, try the torta di vaniglia di Melissa served with whipped cream.”
+Enoteca Maria (St. George)No need to venture far on Staten Island for excellent Italian.
+Enoteca Maria is just blocks from St. George Terminal.
+Each night, the menu changes depending on which nonna is presiding over the kitchen, as in Nina from Belarus, who might serve a salat Odessa mingling grilled eggplant, red onion, tomato and parsley.
+Lasagna di Adelina arrives as an inspired layering of zucchini, basil pesto and creamy cheese, all topped with parmesan.
+And for a bit of sweet, try the torta di vaniglia di Melissa served with whipped cream.